khushbuhameed/To-Do-List/README.md

 ## Features

--Users can fetch the data.
+-Users can add something else

--They can aad a task.
+-They can delete.

--Users can delete a task.
+-Users can change theam.